cloudfoundry/cf-networking-release/docs/configuration.md

 ## Silk Network Configuration
 The default batteries-included connectivity solution uses [Silk](https://github.com/cloudfoundry-incubator/silk).
-Previous versions used [Flannel](https://github.com/coreos/flannel).
-Setting up network configuration is the same for both.
+Previous versions used [Flannel](https://github.com/coreos/flannel), but that is no longer supported.

 The IP address allocation scheme is simple: